WTH Is Strategy Anyway? Strategy vs Planning

 The first step of any SEO strategy, whether documented or not is to define the type of approach, that is; are you or your site on it for the long run and plan and strategise for that or do you go all guns blazing your way into the top of the SERPs, you stay there for a few days or weeks and then you’ll be nowhere to be seen again.

-These two approaches can more or less be directly connected with what is known in SEO jargon as “black hat” and “white hat” SEO, so that should be one of the main decision to make.
+These two approaches can more or less be directly connected with what is known in SEO jargon as “black hat” and “white hat” SEO, so that should be your main strategic decision.

 Size Up – What’s Realistic